puppetlabs/puppet-docs/source/puppet/5.4/puppet_strings.md

 This task keeps the `gh-pages` branch up to date with the current code and uses the `--force` option when pushing to the `gh-pages` branch.

-{:.task}
-### Set up Rake tasks

-To set up Rake tasks, update your Gemfile and your Rakefile.
+Before you begin, update your Gemfile and your Rakefile.

 1. Add the following to your Gemfile to use `puppet-strings`: